ALinuxPerson/intro-to-computing-website-project/README.md

 # Bigger Brew Cafe Website Project

+> **⚠️ IMPORTANT:** Do not try to run this project by simply double-clicking `index.html`!
+This website uses JavaScript modules and Web Components which require a local server to function correctly due to browser security policies (CORS).
+Please see the [Local Deployment](#local-deployment) section for instructions.

 This is the official front-end repository for the Bigger Brew Cafe website.
 This project was developed as a college project and is ready for deployment and use by the cafe owner.

 ## **Project Overview**